Employing and Hosting Foreign Nationals

 All university employees, visitors and candidates for employment who are neither Canadians nor Permanent Residents of Canada.

-Citizenship and Immigration Canada (CIC) - department of the Government of Canada responsible for issues dealing with immigration and citizenship.
+CIC - Citizenship and Immigration Canada.
+A department of the Government of Canada responsible for issues dealing with immigration and citizenship.

-Employment and Social Development Canada (ESDC) - department of the Government of Canada responsible for accessing employers applications to hire temporary foreign workers and issuing labour market opinions.
+ESDC - Employment and Social Development Canada.
+Department of the Government of Canada responsible for accessing employer's applications to hire temporary foreign workers and issuing labour market opinions.

 Foreign National - a person who is not a Canadian citizen or a Permanent Resident of Canada.